MoMa: A Modular Deep Learning Framework for Material Property Prediction: Acknowledgments

-In this paper, we present \name, a modular deep learning framework for material property prediction.
-Motivated by the challenges of diversity and disparity, \name \ first trains specialized modules across a wide spectrum of material tasks, constituting \name \ Hub.
+In this paper, we present \name, a simple modular learning framework for material property prediction.
+Motivated by the challenges of diversity and disparity in materials, \name \ first trains specialized modules across a wide spectrum of material tasks, constituting \name \ Hub.
 We then introduce the Adaptive Module Composition algorithm, which facilitates tailored adaptation from \name \ Hub to each downstream task by adaptively composing synergistic modules.
-Experimental results across 17 datasets demonstrate the superiority of \name, with few-shot and continual learning experiments further highlighting its data efficiency and scalability.
+Experimental results across 17 datasets demonstrate the superiority of \name, with few-shot and hub-scaling experiments further highlighting its data efficiency and scalability.

+\textbf{Limitations and Future Work.} The current scope of our study is limited to crystalline and organic materials.
+Future work includes expanding \name \ Hub with modules for a wider range of material data and prediction tasks, and examining how MoMa scales with hundreds or thousands of modules, which may yield deeper insights into the modularity of materials knowledge.

-Finally, we discuss the prospects of \name \ in driving practical advancements in materials discovery.
-As an open-source platform enabling materials knowledge modularization and distribution, \name \ offers several key advantages: (1) secure, flexible upload of material modules to \name \ Hub without compromising proprietary data; (2) efficient customization of modules for downstream tasks; (3) enhanced property prediction accuracies, even in low-data scenarios.
-We envision \name \ facilitating a new paradigm of modular material learning and fostering broader community collaboration toward accelerated materials discovery.
+\textbf{Broader Impact.} As an open-source platform for modularizing and distributing materials knowledge, \name \ enables secure sharing of modules without exposing proprietary data, efficient customization for downstream tasks, and improved prediction accuracy even in low-data scenarios.
+We envision \name \ fostering a new paradigm of modular material learning and driving broader community collaboration toward accelerated materials discovery.